-Because You Were Nice to Me: Essentially the reason M'nemaxa helps Jon-Tom at the Jo-Troom Gate—because summoning him (and making him safe to ride) inadvertently shortened his multiple-millennia journey, thus inspiring extreme gratitude.
+Because You Were Nice to Me: Essentially the reason M'nemaxa helps Jon-Tom at the Jo-Troom Gate—because summoning him (and making him safe to ride) inadvertently shortened his billions-of-years journey, thus inspiring extreme gratitude.

 Bestiality Is Depraved: Played with throughout the series, but especially in the first book.
 These animals walk upright and are sentient, but Jon-Tom just cannot bring himself to a liaison with them.